-The Nikon d500 and the Nikon d750 are two of the top-ranked Nikon cameras with high image processing qualities, sturdy and compact builds, and of course, advanced sensor technology.
-These models are DSLR, meaning they come with better autofocus, an optical viewfinder and are better if you are looking for a professional camera.
+The Nikon d500 and the Nikon d750 are two top-ranked Nikon cameras with high image processing qualities, sturdy and compact builds, and advanced sensor technology.
+These models are DSLR, meaning they come with better autofocus and an optical viewfinder and are better if you are looking for a professional camera.

 After a great deal of testing and researching, we have reviewed the two cameras and the differences and similarities between the two.

 Both models are exceptionally good at what they do.
 However, the Nikon d750 has added advantages, such as a full-frame sensor and better image resolution outcomes.
 The Nikon d750 also comes with a larger sensor, which is the full-frame CMOS 24MP FX sensor.
-Apart from this, the built-in image stabilization and the low light sensitivity range makes sure there is minimal background noise in the outcome.
+Apart from this, the built-in image stabilization and the low light sensitivity range ensure minimal background noise in the outcome.

-The d500 is also worth your money as it comes with a 21MP APS C sensor and DX lens, a 153 focus point AF system, 150,000-cycle shutter life expectancy, and a built-in flash.
-Depending on what you need, either of these two models can be a worthy investment.
+The d500 is worth your money as it comes with a 21MP APS C sensor and DX lens, a 153 focus point AF system, 150,000-cycle shutter life expectancy, and a built-in flash.
+Depending on your need, either of these two models can be a worthy investment.

 Keep reading to find more about the Nikon d500 and Nikon d750 and why we believe the Nikon d750 to be the better option.